linhuawang/hel-large-scale-pfp/README.md

 Evaluations are using code in folder evaluation

 ## leave-one-species-out
 Since there are 19 species used in this study,leave-one-species-out validation might infer important biological information.
 In every iteration, we used 18 species to train and the left-out species to test.
-By doing so, if one species has less than 10 samples for testing one GO term, we ignore this GO term testing for this species.
+Only GO terms with more than 10 test sequences were evaluated.
 * Only Stacking using Logistic Regression is used in leave-one-species-out evaluation because it was the best performed ensemble method in 5-fold cross-validation.
 * Sample data is in sample_data/GO0000166-loso/.
-* Predictions are generated using lrs-loso.py
+* Predictions are generated using lrs_loso.py